nicholashc/GhostWizards/README.md

 - should it always be 1 press of the button == 1 cull? or should users be given the option of batching?
 - is there a bitshift/binary operation to flip the sign of `uint` to a negative `int` that's cheaper than the ~230 gas of optimized solidity `*= -1`?
 - what's the easiest way to represent the image for the "ghost" nft? and am i allowed to modify/reuse/represent the images without unintenionally producing legal/liability issues? perhaps just directly show the true image from the CW api but display with a 90% opacity white mask, or something similarly dumb but effective?
-- new info: for the inaugural tournament CW plans to run a bot/manually cull wizards. how will this operate? at what interval? how will it affect TheButton?
+- new info: for the inaugural tournament CW plans to run a bot/manually cull wizards. how will this operate? at what interval? how will it affect GhostWizards?

 ### Possible_Extensions